-- I. Referrals: The Department of Public Health, Substance Abuse Prevention and Control's (SAPC) Substance Abuse Service Helpline (SASH), Client Engagement and Navigation Services (CENS) and Connecting to Opportunities for Recovery and Engagement (CORE) Centers, as well as from other County Departments and other referral entities (including self-referrals and walk-ins) will make referrals and this program will accept prospective patients that indicate a desire for treatment services, even if they do not state readiness for complete abstinence from alcohol, tobacco, cannabis, and illicit drugs.
+- I. Referrals: The Department of Public Health, Substance Abuse Prevention and Control's (SAPC) Substance Abuse Service Helpline (SASH), Client Engagement and Navigation Services (CENS) and Connecting to Opportunities for Recovery and Engagement (CORE) Centers, as well as from other County Departments and other referral entities (including self-referrals and walk-ins) will make referrals and this program will accept prospective patients that indicate a desire for treatment services, even if they do not state a commitment to remain abstinent from alcohol and illicit drugs.
 Abstinence is not a condition, nor a prerequisite to admission. - A. Individuals who express ambivalence to services or abstinence need to be encouraged to participate in an intake interview.
 LPHAs and/or counselors use motivational interviewing skills to encourage treatment participation, no matter how incremental. - B. The R95 population may be even more hesitant to start care, therefore, it is important to provide service options that match their current needs and preferences with the hope of increasing participation and commitment to reduce use and/or abstinence over time.
-Key to this approach is our openness to engaging people who may not be immediately interested or open to traditional treatment services and may require more flexibility in the type, frequency and intensity of services to help to increase that readiness. - II.
-Accommodations: People cannot and will not be turned away or denied services because of their need or preference to receive services in a language other than English, including those who are deaf or hard of hearing, or who are visually impaired.
-Appropriate interpreter services must be provided to support admission. - A. To help establish certain sites as specialized service locations and to promote increased referrals / admissions, the program prioritizes hiring and training of LPHAs and/or counselors to deliver services in the primary language(s) of the populations served may assist select staff to become certified translators.
+Key to this approach is our openness to engaging people who may not be immediately interested or open to traditional treatment services and may require more flexibility in the type, frequency and intensity of services to help to increase that readiness.